WebDevStudios/BuddyPress-Registration-Options/readme.txt

 This WordPress BuddyPress plugin that allows for new member moderation, if moderation is turned on from the admin settings page, any new members will be blocked from interacting with any buddypress elements (except editing their own profile and uploading their avatar) and will not be listed in any directory until an administrator approves or denies their account.
 If moderation is turned on admins can create custom display messages and email alert messages for approved or denied accounts.
 When admin approves or denies, custom emails get sent out to new members telling them they were approved or denied.

-For more information check out:

-<a href=http://webdevstudios.com/support/wordpress-plugins/buddypress-registration-options/>BP-Registration-Options Page</a>

-<a href=http://webdevstudios.com/support/forum/buddypress-registration-options/>BP-Registration-Options Support Forum</a>

 == Screenshots ==

-1. Settings page:
+1. General Settings page:

 2. New member registration:

-3. New member activation:
+3. New member activation notices:

 4. New members can login but can only see/edit their profile and change their avatar.
 If an unapproved new member tries to go to any other BuddyPress pages they are redirected back to their profile page.